top of page

 Q1.
 Is income tax rebate available for all taxpayers?

-Yes, income tax rebate is applicable for all taxpayers whose annual taxable income is within the threshold limit.
-If your income is above the threshold limit, you cannot claim the rebate.
+No, income tax rebate is applicable only for resident individuals whose annual taxable income is within the threshold limit.
+Other entities like HUFs, NRIs, and companies cannot claim this rebate.

 Q2.
-How is rebate calculated under Section 87A while filing income tax return?
+How is rebate calculated under Section 87A while filing income tax returns?

-As long as the taxable income is under the threshold limit, your tax will automatically become zero and rebate will be applied automatically.
-As per new tax regime, this effectively translates to zero tax when annual income is Rs.
+The rebate is automatically applied if your taxable income is under the prescribed limit, reducing your tax liability to zero.
+As per the new tax regime, no tax is payable when annual income is Rs.
 7,00,000 or below.

 Q3.
 Can I claim rebate for income from all sources?

-As per the new tax regime, you cannot claim rebate for income from certain types of sources, such as LTCG from equity mutual funds and mutual fund schemes, gambling winnings, online gaming, etc.
+No, under the new tax regime, you cannot claim a rebate for income from certain sources, such as LTCG from equity mutual funds, gambling winnings, and virtual digital assets.

 Q4.
-What is the maximum amount of rebate available as per Section 87A?
+What is the maximum amount of rebate available under Section 87A?

 Q5.
-What if my income is slightly greater than Rs 7,00,000 as per new tax regime?
+What happens if my income slightly exceeds Rs.
+7,00,000 under the new tax regime?

 bottom of page